 - Winner of the Fourth National ASMA Adelaide Exhibition People’s Choice Award 2001

-- Winner – The Sailing Heritage Art Prize
+- Winner – The Sailing Heritage Art Priz

-In addition to being a Foundation Member and Fellow of the Australian Society of Marine Artists, John is a Member of the Australian Watercolour Institute, a Sydney Associate Member of The Royal Art Society of NSW.
+In addition to being a Foundation Member and Fellow of the Australian Society of Marine Artists, John is a Member of the Australian Watercolour Institute, a Sydney Fellow of The Royal Art Society of NSW.